grufftech/Path-of-Exile-Macros/README.md

 A & D move left & right while in your stash.

+Shift A & D will move move left / right 5 tabs in your stash.

-Holding Right Click, you can also scroll up & down to move left and right
+Holding Shift, you can also scroll up & down to move left and right

 ## Quick Disconnect